emilyvertosick/Statistics-Course/docs/09-answers.md

 <div class="quote-container">

-> Mood scores improved in the therapist group (2.1 points, SD 0.88) and volunteer groups (1.0, SD 0.89) but not in the no treatment group (0.1 point worsening in score, 1.1).
+> Mood scores improved in the therapist group (2.1 points, SD 0.88) and volunteer groups (1.0, SD 0.89) but not in the no treatment group (0.1 point worsening in score, SD 1.1).
 Interaction with a considerate individual appears to improve mood by 0.83 points (95% CI 0.54, 1.1, p<0.001) with active behavior therapy further improving scores an additional 1.0 points (95% CI 0.73, 1.3, p<0.001).

 </div>